enniobovyn/RxWeather/README.md

 # RxWeather
-MVVM weather app for iOS with RxSwift
+MVVM weather example app for iOS with RxSwift